simonhetland/EigenARCH_paper_replication/README.md

 The workign paper is available here: https://drive.google.com/file/d/1xbnTigrdR_mE6P2BWer21DZjI-_GKpEr/view

-Please see the file "EigenARCH_code_documentation.txt" in for details on the code.
+Please see the file "EigenARCH_code_documentation.txt" for details on the code.